hashmapinc/Tempus/docs/datamodel/dataobject.rst

 For our example, this looks right for our ``Developer`` object.
 We will accept by clicking ``Submit`` to save our object to the datamodel.

+``NOTE`` : After adding DataModel Objects click on the orange tick button on buttom right corner, otherwise your changes will not be saved.

 |